buildbot/buildbot/master/docs/developer/master-worker-msgpack.rst

 The ``args`` key-value pair describes information that the request sends to master.
 The value is a list of lists.
-Each sub-list contains name-value pairs.
+Each sub-list contains a name-value pair and represents a single update.
 First element in a list represents the name of update (see below) and second element represents its value.
 Commands may have their own update names so only common ones are described here.

 ``stdout``
     Value is a standard output of a process as a string.
     Some of the commands that master requests worker to start, may initiate processes which output a result as a standard output and this result is saved in the value of ``stdout``.
+    The value is satisfies the requirements described in a section below.

 ``rc``
     Value is an integer.